WARNING: This post is likely NSFW, and talks about sex.

 Mostly, though, people who have seen Don and I together, who have watched us be cuddly, hold hands, and just be a couple together in public will often be shocked – shocked I tell you! – to find out that I’m not his caretaker or his sister, but that we’re married and have (whispers) sex.
 With each other.

-No one has ever actually outright asked about sex in our relationship 1, but at least one ex thinks that Don can’t possibly be satisfying me so I should have sex with him instead.
+No one has ever actually outright asked about sex in our relationship [1.
+This is no longer true, but I’ll write about that later.], but at least one ex thinks that Don can’t possibly be satisfying me so I should have sex with him instead.
 All I could think was “Oh honey, Don has long nimble fingers.
 I’m pretty good, thanks.”